Sūgaku Golden

 Sūgaku Golden (数学ゴールデン, Sūgaku Gōruden) is a Japanese manga series written and illustrated by Tatsuhiko Kuramaru.
 It began serialization in Hakusensha's seinen manga magazine Young Animal Zero in September 2019.

+Plot

+Haruichi Onoda has one goal in his life, representing Japan at the International Mathematical Olympiad.
+He has become so focused on his goal that he isolated himself from the outside world to avoid distractions.
+After entering high school, he gets approached by Nanase, a student who also likes mathematics.
+The two become friends over their shared desire to compete at the olympiad.

 Publication

 Written and illustrated by Tatsuhiko Kuramaru, Sūgaku Golden began serialization in Hakusensha's seinen manga magazine Young Animal Zero on September 9, 2019.
-Its chapters have been compiled into seven tankōbon volumes as of December 2024.
+Its chapters have been compiled into nine tankōbon volumes as of August 2026.